llpti2024/Project-2024/README.md

-My projects, I'm posting my projects that I'll be developing through my learning in Java
+# 💻 My Projects Portfolio

+This repository showcases a collection of my personal and professional projects, highlighting my skills in software development, problem-solving, and creativity.
+Each project reflects my commitment to learning, applying, and delivering quality solutions.